Advertiser Disclosure

 Enjoy the Concorde Room at LHR.
 Image Credit: British Airways

-British Airways’ most exclusive product on the ground is called the Concorde Room, which is a hush-hush space reserved for first class passengers offering the most serene airport lounge experience the airline offers, complete with white tablecloth dining and waiter service.
+British Airways’ most exclusive product on the ground is called the Concorde Room, a hush-hush space reserved for first class passengers offering the most serene airport lounge experience the airline offers, complete with white tablecloth dining and waiter service.

 Even though British Airways first class is typically reserved only for long-haul flights, the airline does offer a first class product on a couple of shorter routes, including:

-• London-Heathrow (LHR) – Abuja (ABV)
+• London Heathrow (LHR) – Abuja (ABV)

-• London-Heathrow (LHR) – Kuwait City (KWI)
+• London Heathrow (LHR) – Kuwait City (KWI)

 If you’re willing to shell out more Avios for a long-haul flight in first class, here are some routes that range from 3,001 miles to 4,000 miles — meaning they’re bookable for 68,000 Avios during off-peak dates and 80,000 Avios during peak dates: